What to Pack for a Camping Trip With Your Dog

 If you're going on an extended trip, having a great time with your furry best friend can be enhanced by local pet facilities in the selected area of your excursion.
 For instance, many campgrounds offer "Bark Parks" or areas specifically designated for off-leash play for your dog, and it's always good to research ahead of time where the closest boarding kennel and veterinarian are located, just in case an emergency pops up.

 It can seem like our dogs are bottomless fountains of energy, bursting at the seams with curiosity and courage.
-Even so, it’s always best to pop into your veterinarian for a pre-trip checkup to update vaccinations and pick up a refill of any prescription medications your pet is currently taking, along with flea and tick and heartworm prevention measures.
+Even so, it’s always best to pop into your veterinarian for a pre-trip checkup to update vaccinations and pick up a refill of any prescription medications your pet is currently taking, along with any preventative measures for fleas, ticks, and heartworms.

 Must Have Items: Collar, Leash, Harness, and Tether Pack